molleraj/ti95interface/README.md

 To be documented.
 Once documented, it will be possible to compile keystroke listings (typed in a certain format) to tape format and back.

+1208 zero bytes (zero padding; time zero/one bit pulses on TI-95)

+FF byte
+00 05 00 00 05 84 8E byte header (unknown, constant in all programs)
+Eight 00 bytes

+Repeat previous structure

+FF byte
+Total bytes low byte, total bytes high byte, three byte ASCII filename, checksum of previous five bytes Eight 00 bytes

+Repeat previous structure

+1208 zero bytes (zero padding; time zero/one bit pulses on TI-95)

+FF byte
+Total bytes high byte, total bytes low byte, 00 byte, number of full (64 byte) records, number of bytes in final incomplete (<64 byte record) record (if present), 82 byte, checksum of previous six bytes
+Eight 00 bytes

+Repeat previous structure

+FF byte
+64 byte record (reverse program order!)
+Checksum of previous 64 bytes
+Eight 00 bytes

+Repeat previous structure

+... (repeat until all complete records encoded)

+FF byte
+Final record (under 64 bytes)
+Checksum of remaining previous bytes
+Eight 00 bytes

+Repeat previous structure

+FF byte (closing)

+Remember - all listings are in reverse order in the tape file.
+It also looks like the final incomplete record is only formed in multiples of 16 (10, 20, and 30h in the examples I have seen).
+Extra 00 bytes are placed in the beginning of the first complete record as needed (after the end of the program).

 Included files:

 ti95_receive.sh - to receive files from the TI-95 on the PC.